-- Clear process for identifying at-risk students, including those with academic and behavioral needs - Provides clear and appropriate delineation within the state-mandated Response to Intervention model - Team/operator has a demonstrated track record of success serving a wide range of students with disabilities (mild, moderate, and severe) - Processes for identifying students with disabilities are well-defined, including administration of placement assessments and communications to parents and teachers - Special education staffing aligns with qualifications and student-teacher ratios required in statute: - o For example 22:1 for students with severe disabilities - o Full Nevada licensure for all special education teachers/coordinators (no waivers or substitutes) - Processes for identifying English Language Learners are well-defined, including administration of placement assessments and communications to parents and teachers - ELL staffing aligns with qualifications required in statute: - o Full Nevada licensure for all ELL teachers/coordinators (no waivers or substitutes) - Processes for identifying homeless students are well-defined, including administration of placement assessments and communications to parents and teachers - Describes the specific services that will be provided for students within and outside the classroom, including curriculum and instruction and exposure to co-teaching - Devotes adequate resources and staff to meeting the needs of all students - Provides a detailed plan for appropriate professional development to teachers and staff to ensure they can support and accelerate the learning of at-risk and special population students which is aligned to the budget and overall PD plan - Clearly demonstrates deep understanding of Nevada and federal laws and regulations governing services for students with disabilities - Ensures that the rights of students with disabilities are protected with regard to discipline - Articulates requirements and processes for monitoring services to students in need and plans to exit students who attain sufficient progress - Outlines plans to promote parent participation among parents of students with disabilities and English Language Learners - Plan to provide timely support for homeless students and families is sufficient and aligned with SPCSA policies and state law and regulation for students in transition
+- Processes for identifying English Language Learners are well-defined, including administration of placement assessments and communications to parents and teachers. - ELL staffing aligns with qualifications required in statute: - o Full Nevada licensure for all ELL teachers/coordinators (no waivers or substitutes). - Processes for identifying homeless students are well-defined, including administration of placement assessments and communications to parents and teachers. - Describes the specific services that will be provided for students within and outside the classroom, including curriculum and instruction and exposure to co-teaching. - Devotes adequate resources and staff to meeting the needs of all students. - Provides a detailed plan for appropriate professional development to teachers and staff to ensure they can support and accelerate the learning of at-risk and special population students which is aligned to the budget and overall PD plan. - Clearly demonstrates deep understanding of Nevada and federal laws and regulations governing services for students with disabilities. - Ensures that the rights of students with disabilities are protected with regard to discipline. - Articulates requirements and processes for monitoring services to students in need and plans to exit students who attain sufficient progress. - Outlines plans to promote parent participation among parents of students with disabilities and English Language Learners. - Plan to provide timely support for homeless students and families is sufficient and aligned with SPCSA policies and state law and regulation for students in transition.